oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/sparkpipelinemodel.rst

 Run Prediction with oci raw-request command
 ===========================================

-Deploy can be invoked with the OCI-CLI.
-Example invokes a model deployment with the CLI with ``json`` payload:
+Model deployment endpoints can be invoked with the OCI-CLI.
+This example invokes a model deployment with the CLI with a ``json`` payload:

 `json` payload example
 ----------------------